Plastic straws will be banned from April 2020 in England – so what are the cheapest alternatives?

-Made from 'food-grade' stainless steel (ie, of a quality suitable for use alongside food), these straws can be washed and reused - you can even put them in the dishwasher.
+Made from 'food-grade' stainless steel (ie, of a quality suitable for use alongside food), these straws can be washed and reused – you can even put them in the dishwasher.
 Although you can't adjust the angle while you're drinking, you can buy bent and straight versions.
-Here's the cheapest we found:
+Here are the cheapest we found:

 - Six metal straws (plus two cleaning brushes) – £2.30 at Amazon* (38p each)